Skip to content

 --limit <N>Maximum number of results to return

---jsonOutput as JSON instead of the default table
+--format jsonOutput as JSON instead of the default table

 Terminal window